Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Discussion

 \subsection{6.3 {}{} Limitations}

 The participants in our study were students with intermediate knowledge of machine learning, and we studied a model trained using data from a simple object detection task.
-Experts such as clinicians \citep{gaube2023nontask} or content moderators \citep{suresh2023kaleidoscope} who have a deeper understanding of their data may interpret the output slices differently.
-For example, they may be able to use their domain knowledge to better characterize the semantic features shared by the examples in each slice.
-We encourage future work to study how domain experts form hypotheses using slice discovery tools.
+While much past work has developed tools intended to be used by model developers with ML expertise (such as the participants in our study), an emerging line of work has studied how to support users who do not have technical expertise, but \emph{do} have situated domain knowledge, in evaluating ML models \citep{suresh2023kaleidoscope}.
+For example, clinicians \citep{gaube2023nontask} or content moderators \citep{suresh2023kaleidoscope} who have a deeper understanding of their data may interpret the output slices differently.
+They may be able to use their domain knowledge to better characterize the semantic features shared by the examples in each slice.
+Furthermore, in some domains, different stakeholders may disagree about desired model behavior, such as whether a comment should be moderated \citep{sap2022annotators}.
+We encourage future work to further identify and examine these user-centered and context-specific dimensions of slice discovery.

 While our work is an important step forward towards prioritizing hypothesis validation, we note that validating natural language hypotheses is difficult, and several open challenges remain.
 Because retrieving all of the images that match each text description hypothesis is difficult and expensive, we follow \citet{gao2022adaptive} and approximate the model's performance on the group by retrieving a sample of matching images.
 Unfortunately, the retrieved sample may not be representative of the model's performance on all images in the group; thus, we compare the model's performance to another retrieved sample to account for the implicit bias of our retrieval process (details in Appendix B).
 For these reasons, our calculated performance gaps are only an \emph{approximation} of the model's performance on each group.
 Despite these limitations, we found that all of our experimental findings were consistent across a range of ablations to our approximation strategy (Appendix I.4).
 We believe that identifying inexpensive ways to retrieve a sample that matches a natural language hypothesis is an important direction for future work.